deusthindwa/spn.childcare.colonisation.usa/README.md

-# spn.childcare.colonisation.usa
-Colonisation dynamics of pneumococcus in childcare centres in New Haven, CT, USA.
+# Colonisation dynamics of pneumococcus in childcare centres in New Haven, CT, USA.

 ABSTRACT
 Introduction